+7.9.
 Whether or not to include advertisements in the catalogue is a decision for the Congress organiser.

+7.10.
 The print run should take into account the following recipients:

-- 1. All Congress participants (except accompanying persons).
-These copies of the catalogue should be included in the Congress pack; - 2.
-Exhibiting artists who have informed their national Delegate that they wish to receive a catalogue.
-The fee charged to FIDEM members for this should be substantially lower than that charged to non-members.
-The fee is set by the Congress organiser and the proceeds go into their budget; - 3.
-Other purchasers.
-The Congress organiser should determine a price for the catalogue and place it on sale during and after the Congress.
+1. All Congress participants (except accompanying persons).
+These copies of the catalogue should be included in the Congress pack;

+2. Purchasers, including exhibiting artists.
+The Congress organiser should determine a price for the catalogue and place it on sale on the Congress website during and after the Congress.
+The fee charged to FIDEM members should be substantially lower than that charged to non-members.
 Any profits from sales will go into the Congress organiser's budget.

-National Delegates should inform the Congress organiser of the number of artists who fall into categories 2 and 3 above, so that after the Congress the Congress organiser can send the required number of catalogues to them for distribution.